tldr-pages/tldr/pages/common/docker-login.md

 `docker login`

-- Log into registry with a specific username (user will be prompted for a password):
+- Log into a registry with a specific username (user will be prompted for a password):

 `docker login --username {{username}}`